graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 Using web sockets has a natural limitation in that any single server instance has a maximum number of socket connections that it can realistically handle before being overloaded.
 Additionally, all cloud providers impose an artifical limit for many of their pricing tiers.
 Once that limit is reached no additional clients can connect, even if the server has capacity.

-Ok no problem, just scale horizontally, spin up additional server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances, right?
-Not so fast.
+Ok no problem, just scale horizontally, right?
+Spin up additional server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances...Not so fast!

-With the examples above, events published by any mutation using `PublishSubscriptionEvent()` are routed internally, directly to the local subscription server meaning only those clients connected to the server where the event was raised will receive it.
+With the examples above, events published by any mutation using `PublishSubscriptionEvent()` are routed internally, directly to the local subscription server meaning only those clients connected to the server instance where the event was raised will receive it.
 Clients connected to other server instances will never know the event occured.
 This represents a big problem for large scale websites, so what do we do?

-[This diagram](../assets/2022-10-subscription-server.pdf) shows a high level differences between the default, single server configuration and a custom scalable solution.
+[This diagram](../assets/2022-10-subscription-server.pdf) shows a high level difference between the default, single server configuration and a custom scalable solution.

 ### Custom Event Publishing